 While quite a few people are well versed with using Smali/Baksmali, others may find it more approachable with a menu-driven interface.
 Thankfully, this is where XDA Recognized . . .
 READ ON »

 Posted April 22, 2013 at 01:30 pm by Conan Troutman

 It’s fair to say that unless you’ve spent some time digging around inside APK files and making some heavy duty modifications to apps or the Android OS itself, you probably haven’t come face-to-face with a .smali file in its natural environment.
 They are a common component in many of the most popular Android tweaks and hacks out there such as adding toggles, extending the power menu, and adding CRT screen off animation.

-Posted November 19, 2012 By: Conan Troutman
+Posted November 19, 2012 at 11:00 pm by Conan Troutman

 If you spend a lot of time taking apart APK files, you’re probably already intimately acquainted with APK Tool.
 For the unaware, it’s the go-to tool for decompiling, recompiling, and generally tinkering with APK in any way you want.
 Despite it’s incredible functionality, some people still prefer to use a nice simple GUI when performing basic tasks, as opposed to the menu driven interface of APK tool.
 It’s for this very reason that XDA Senior Member elesbb has put together a couple of simple little applications to allow basic APK editing from a GUI.

 - The first is a GUI tool for the decompiling and recompiling of APK files.
 It allows the user to sign either .zip files or APKs as well as s